NicoZweifel/mdx-butler/README.md

 Most web frameworks and build tools offer plugins to handle [`MDX`](https://mdxjs.com/) documents.
-While convenient, these plugins can in some cases limit control, force specific dependencies, create performance bottlenecks and complicate the migration of your documentation to a Service, CMS or database in the future.
+While convenient, these plugins can in some cases limit control, force specific dependencies, create performance bottlenecks and complicate the migration of your documentation to a Microservice, CMS or database in the future.

 **mdx-butler** (built upon [mdx-bundler](https://github.com/kentcdodds/mdx-bundler)) aims to offer a performant, flexible and framework-agnostic abstraction to manage your [`MDX`](https://mdxjs.com/) documents.